jimbob666/aqi/README.md

 **4. External & Internal IP**<br>
 If going to run in different locations having the internal or external IP can be useful to help geo locate where the reading was taken or based on a certain IP or location to do something different.
 For example if running from home then IFTTT will trigger Nest fan where if elsewhere you may not want this.

+TIP: If connecting to the RPI and you don't know the IP, you can SSH or VNC to it by its host name like below *rpizw.local.*

 <br><br><br>

 **Parts**<br>